Dibba, Oman: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. Ensure that you get the right type.
-The vast majority of adapters available online are just plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types G. Make sure to find the correct kind.
+Many adapters on sale are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most areas.

 Airplane phone mount